sjentsch/lsjDocs/Ch12/Ch12_Regression_11.rst

 The way we calculate these is to divide the ordinary residual by an estimate of the (population) standard deviation of these residuals.
-For technical reasons, mumble mumble, the formula for this is
+For technical reasons, mumble mumble, the formula for this is:

 | ε\ :sub:`i`\' = :math:`\frac{\epsilon_i}{\hat{\sigma} \sqrt{1-h_i}}`